Federal Estate Tax Exemption and Rates: 2000-2018

 Estates were given a choice in 2010—they could use the $5 million estate tax exemption and pay 35 percent on the balance of the value of the estate over this amount, or they could claim no exemption and pay the 0 percent rate.
 It sounds like a bit of a no-brainer, but complicated carry-over rules were involved, negating the stepped-up value beneficiaries normally receive, so the question wasn't as simple as it appears on the surface.

 State-Level Estate Taxes

-Fifteen states and the District of Columbia additionally impose their own estate taxes and offer their own exemptions as of 2018.
+Twelve states and the District of Columbia impose their own estate taxes and offer their own exemptions as of 2018.
 Even estates that that dodge the federal tax might owe state-level taxes because state exemptions tend to be significantly lower.

 NOTE: State and federal tax laws can change frequently and the above information may not reflect the most recent changes.
 Please consult with an attorney or an accountant for the most up-to-date advice.
 The information contained in this article is not legal or tax advice and it is not a substitute for legal or tax advice.